graphql/handbooks/ambassadors/standards.md

   public figure), please share it privately to help the individual learn and grow.
-Please avoid sharing negative feedback or criticism about an individual (other than a public figure) publicly, because this could cause unnecessary shame, embarrassment, or humiliation.
+Please avoid sharing negative feedback or criticism about an individual (other than a public figure) publicly, because this could cause unnecessary shame or humiliation.
 - When you have negative feedback or criticism about an organization or public figure, you may share it publicly or privately, so long as you do so in a respectful, courteous, and professional manner.

-## Consequences for Violation
+## Results of Violations

-If the GraphQL Foundation determines that a GraphQL Ambassador has violated these Standards of Excellence, or if a GraphQL Ambassador has been found in violation of the GraphQL Code of Conduct or the Linux Foundation Events Code of Conduct, the GraphQL Foundation, at its sole discretion, may take any action that it deems appropriate under the circumstances, including asking the GraphQL Ambassador to remove offending content from community spaces or public spaces, or suspending or removing the individual from the GraphQL Ambassador Program.
+If the GraphQL Foundation determines that a GraphQL Ambassador has violated these Standards of Excellence, or if a GraphQL Ambassador has been found in violation of the GraphQL Code of Conduct or the Linux Foundation Events Code of Conduct, the GraphQL Foundation, at its sole discretion, may take any action that it deems appropriate for the situation, including asking the GraphQL Ambassador to remove offending content from community spaces or public spaces, or suspending or removing the individual from the GraphQL Ambassador Program.